coder/modules/vault-jwt/README.md

 }
 ```

-### Configure Vault integration with a role from your OIDC provider
+### Configure Vault integration with a role from your OIDC provider by mapping the workspace owner's group to a Vault role

 ```tf
 data "coder_workspace_owner" "me" {}